andreichenchik/AndreiChenchik/README.md

 iOS  Developer with 4 years experience + 7 years as product lead in mobile products.

+As a generalist, I believe every solution involves trade-offs, and a broad perspective is essential for evaluating options and finding the best approach.

 #### Menties: [OlgaChusheva](https://github.com/OlgaChusheva), [septenmale](https://github.com/septenmale)

 ### Routing